 1. Thyroid resistance.

-Sometimes your thyroid health is fine, but receptors designed to make sure of thyroid hormones are damaged.
+Sometimes your thyroid health is fine, but receptors designed for thyroid hormone action are damaged.
 It may or may not be associated with abnormal thyroid hormone (T4 and T3 production).
 High levels of cortisol are one way that these receptors can be damaged, resulting in a long-term impact from short-term stress.
 The reverse can also be true.
 Too little cortisol can lower the sensitivity of thyroid receptors, generally caused by adrenal fatigue as a result of long-term stress.

 2. Decreased T4 to T3 conversion.